mikolajkalwa/GamesDeals/readme.md

 ## Description

-A bot which provides info about free (discounted) games.
+A bot which informs about free (discounted) games.
 Add it to your server, set up a channel with `_sendHere` command and never miss any sale again!

 As a source, it uses `/r/GameDeals`.